 My WordPress theme is Jellybean by Ltsdesigns.

 If you’re looking for a free theme, I recommend Astra.
-It’s very customisable and quick to load.
+It’s easily customisable and quick to load.

 You can find more info about Ezoic below in the ‘earning money as a blogger’ section.

 My blog runs on self-hosted WordPress.org.

-Use code EMILYUNDERWORLD for 10% off your first plan payment with Lyrical Host.
-They start at £9.99 a month.
+Use the code EMILYUNDERWORLD for 10% off your first plan payment with Lyrical Host, starting at £9.99 a month.

-Find all my tech tools and set-up for Blogging and Photography on my Amazon storefront.
+Find all my tech tools and set-up for blogging, photography and working from home on my Amazon list.

 - Yoast for SEO is essential.
 Utilising SEO on my blog posts brings in a lot of organic traffic from Google.
 Yoast is free to use and I swear by it.
 They also have some free courses about SEO, I recommend taking those.